 By taking the time to know yourself, you’ll have a great understanding of what you bring to the team, and what you need to build up in others.
 Don’t try to be great at everything, hone in on your key skills and master them.
 I was lucky to be introduced to a self-awareness profile (combined with regular coaching sessions).
 I used the profile tool on my whole team, which was a game changer for me.
 If you have resources like this available to you, take advantage of them now.
 If you don’t, keep a look out for what’s out there so you can start immediately.

-3. Good Communication
+3. Good communication

 In my opinion, the key to good communication is a balance of the following: 20% effectively getting your message across, and 80% being a good listener.
-I always encourage open lines of communication, and recommend this to everyone.
-Remember: there is a big difference between saying this and practicing it.
+I always encourage open lines of communication and recommend this to everyone.
+Remember: there is a big difference between saying this and practising it.
 If you are going to have an “open door” policy, you have to listen and act on what you hear.
 If you can’t act immediately, then communicate that back, and ensure your team understands why you can’t.
 The worst feeling an employee can have is one of feeling that they aren’t being heard.
 It automatically slams your “open door” policy shut.

-Most leadership experts agree that the most important role of a leader is to effectively communicate the organization’s mission and vision.
+Most leadership experts agree that the most important role of a leader is to effectively communicate the organisation’s mission and vision.
 Every member of your team should understand how his or her role plays a part in the bigger picture of the business.
 There is no “one-size-fits-all” approach to being an effective leader.
 It all comes down to who you are as a person, and who you have in your team.
-But you can be a step ahead of the game when you know you values, know yourself and know how to communicate and listen effectively.
+But you can be a step ahead of the game when you know your values, know yourself and know how to communicate and listen effectively.
 Don’t fall into the management trap.
 Inspire and enable your team by acting as a true leader.